Skip to main content

 • Active Iqama holders: re-enter Saudi Arabia on the Iqama — no separate visit visa needed.

-• Expired Iqama holders now residing in UAE: must apply for a fresh visit visa through the embassy route described in this guide.
+• Expired Iqama holders now residing in UAE: apply for the tourist e-Visa online via your UAE residence permit (the embassy route applies only for specific categories).

 • OraVisa can advise on the most appropriate route based on your specific residency history and travel purpose.